 Air Force Instruction 36-2603, Air Force Board for Correction of Military Records

 Health records cover the outpatient, dental and mental health treatment that former service members received while in military service.
 Health records include induction and separation physical examinations, as well as routine medical care (doctor/dental visits, lab tests, etc.) when the patient was not admitted to a hospital.
 AFPC does not store medical and dental records.

 How To: An Air Force veteran’s separation or retirement date determines to which agency the request is made.
-The medical and dental records for Air Force veterans who retired or separated before June 1994 are stored permanently at NPRC.
+The medical and dental records for Air Force veterans who retired or separated before June 1994 are stored permanently at the National Archives.

-Medical and dental records for Airmen who retired or separated between June 1, 1994 and Dec.
-31, 2013, are maintained by the Veterans Administration Service Medical Records Center.
+Medical and dental records for Airmen who retired or separated between June 1, 1994, and Dec.
+31, 2013, are maintained by the Department of Veterans Affairs Records Management Center.

-Airmen who separated or retired after Jan.
-1, 2014 may contact:
+Airmen who separated or retired on or after Jan.
+1, 2014, may contact:

 AF STR Processing Center